 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Crispy, batter-fried zucchini—Kolokythakia tiganita, pronounced koh-loh-kee-THAHK-yah tee-ghah-nee-TAH—is a Greek favorite often served in taverns.
-It is usually part of a meze platter, perhaps alongside batter-fried eggplant and accompanied by a cooling cucumber yogurt sauce (tzatziki).
-This recipe serves four as a side dish or six to eight as an appetizer—meze in Greek.
+It is usually part of a meze (appetizer) platter, perhaps alongside batter-fried eggplant and accompanied by a cooling cucumber yogurt sauce (tzatziki).
+This recipe serves four as a side dish or six to eight as an appetizer.

-There are a few tips you need to follow to assure that you get crispy zucchini instead of soggy zucchini.
+There are a few tips you need to follow to ensure that you get crispy zucchini.
 First, make sure the zucchini is cleaned and dried well, and be sure to slice it evenly so all pieces cook at the same rate.
 The key to great crispy zucchini is to slice it thinly and fry it at high heat so it has time to cook without absorbing a lot of oil.
-If the oil isn't hot enough, the zucchini will soak it up and come out greasy.
+If the oil isn't hot enough, the zucchini will soak it up and come out greasy and soggy.
 It is important the oil reaches—and maintains—the correct temperature for frying (which is usually between 350 F and 375 F).

 - 1 large zucchini